 In May of 2009, the Tokyo Metropolitan Tama Library launched the Tokyo Magazine Bank, a service dedicated to providing magazines and journals.
 It is the first public library in Japan to offer such a service.
-The Tokyo Magazine Bank has approximately 16,000 titles (around one million volumes) of academic and general magazines and journals covering a wide range of subject matter, as well as a collection of the inaugural issue of various magazines.
+The Tokyo Magazine Bank has approximately 17,000 titles of academic and general magazines and journals covering a wide range of subject matter, as well as a collection of the inaugural issue of various magazines.

 An additional feature of the Tama Library is the service aimed at children and adolescents.